dthain/distsys-sp23/project.md

 Following are some ideas to get you thinking.
 You are welcome to modify one of these ideas, or to pick a different problem, but talk to Prof. Thain first if you have something radically different in mind.
+<b>One thing:</b> please no cryptocurrency implementations!
+These end up consuming a lot of courses to no productive end.

-**Peer to Peer Chat System** - Build a system that allows for interactive chat between many users, without requiring any centralized server.
-Each participant in the system should have their own independent node that passes chat messages back and forth.
-Consider how to discover other nodes, pass messages to the rest of the system, put messages in a suitable order, and how to deal with disconnections and outages.
+**Peer to Peer Communication Network** - Build a system that allows for social interaction (live chat, or news updates, or social networking) between many users, without requiring any centralized server.
+Each participant in the system should have their own independent node that passes appropriate messages back and forth.
+Decide how to discover other nodes, pass messages to the rest of the system, put messages in a suitable order, and how to deal with disconnections and outages.
 Measure the latency and throughput of message dissemination as the system grows in size.